 Ear Deformity Repair Recovery

 Following ear surgery, patients may experience discomfort, which can be controlled with pain medication.
 Patients may also experience an itchy feeling under their bandages, though it is essential to keep bandages on to obtain optimal results.
-Surgery recovery time will differ depending on the type and invasiveness of surgery.
+Surgery recovery time will differ depending on the type and invasiveness of the surgery.

 Read Our Blog